featherbear/UNSW-COMP2511/README.md

 Note that all commands produce a JSON object as output, except for `list` that produces a JSON array.

 For commands that do not always succeed, the `status` field indicates whether the result was successful.
 If a reservation request, change, or cancellation cannot be fulfilled, the status should be `rejected`.
-In the case of such a rejection, no changes can be made.
+In the case of such a rejection, no reservations should be added, changed or deleted.
 You can assume `list` always has a valid venue, and `room` is not used to add a room that has already been added.

 ## Hints